RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 __Most basic functions remain the same__
 \* the pop-up keyboard toggles SHIFT, CTRL and REPT, enabling key combinations
 \* warm boot: press the reset button on the pop-up keyboard
+\* cold boot: press the white power button on the pop-up keyboard (on a real Apple II, this was a flip-switch below the keyboard
 \* insert disk: load any disk file found on the internet (.do, .dsk), after, perform a cold boot
 _note: most Apple II disks do not boot, keeping a bootable disk image at hand reach is still required._

 <img src="../res/appleIIplus_kbd_650.png?raw=true" width=40%/>

-__A handful new functions make the experience complete__
+__A handful extra functions make the experience complete__
 \* pasteboard: use the pasteboard to paste any text through the text prompt, just mind that a 1MHz computer takes this slowly.
 \* monitor: cycle color mode through apple color, black/white, green and amber
-\* cold boot: press the power button on the pop-up keyboard
 \* pause: freeze/unfreeze CPU

 __The 1MHz trick__